Top Five Hidden Gems

 Roman Road

 The old Roman Road is a coastal footpath for walkers and explorers at the southern end of Aberdyfi.
-The path leads to a quiet secluded beach which if you are lucky, you can get all to yourself, known locally as picnic island (it isn’t actually an island though!).
-The footpath was carved by the Romans out of mudstone, so can be particularly slippery when wet, make sure to wear good shoes!
-The path has two small bridges that cross natural fresh water outlets that allow the flow of water from the hills into the estuary.
-The track was built in 1808 for the use of horse and carriage but it is unknown what for or where they were headed!
-Whatever the use, this local coast path makes for a lovely relaxing walk along the estuary with the water lapping along the rocks and the scenic Cambrian hills in the distance.
+The path leads to a quiet, secluded beach known locally as "Picnic island" (although, it isn’t actually an island!)
+If you are lucky, you may get it all to yourself.
+The footpath was carved out of mudstone by the Romans, making it particularly slippery when wet - so make sure to wear good shoes!
+The path has two small bridges that cross natural fresh water outlets, allowing the flow of water from the hills to the estuary.
+The track was built for the use of horse and carriage in 1808, but it is unknown what for or where they were headed.
+Whatever the use, this local coastal path makes for a lovely relaxing walk along the estuary with the water lapping along the rocks and the scenic Cambrian hills in the distance.

 Bearded Lake